hansemannn/ti.onepassword/README.md

 Features
 ---------------
 - [x] Check if 1Password is installed and can be used
-- [x] Receive the login credentials from 1Password
+- [x] Receive login credentials from 1Password
+- [x] Store login credentials in 1Password
+- [x] Change login credentials in 1Password

 Usage
 ---------------